 On September 15, 2015 the Company adopted a stock option plan (the "Plan") that provides that the Board of Directors of the Company may grant options to directors, officers, employees and consultants of the Company the option to purchase common shares.
 The maximum number of common shares reserved for issue under the Plan at any point in time may not exceed 10% of the number of shares issued and outstanding.
 The purpose of the Plan is to attract, retain and motivate directors, officers, employees, and certain third party service providers by providing them with the opportunity to acquire a proprietary interest in the Company and benefit from its growth.
 Options granted under the Plan are non-assignable and vest over various terms from the date of grant.

-As at December 31, 2017, the Company had 2,470 (December 31, 2016 - 982,470) options available for issuance under the Plan.
-The continuity of outstanding stock options for the year ended December 31, 2017 and 2016 is as follows:
+As at September 30, 2018, the Company had 184,137 (December 31, 2017 - 2,470) options available for issuance under the Plan.

-Management Discussion & Analysis Three Month Period and Year Ended December 31, 2017
+Management Discussion & Analysis Nine Month Period Ended September 30, 2018